 His past includes several years as a lead trainer for the Cyber Network Defense team at DarkMatter, LLC - a UAE based security consultancy, where he taught high-end penetration testing techniques, a stint as the Principal Information Security Architect for Warner Brothers Entertainment and ten years as a Senior Security Consultant for InGuardians, Inc., breaking into Fortune 500 organizations and assisting them with increasing their security.

-Tom also provides security consulting through his own company, Bad Wolf Security, LLC.
+While ostensibly retired, Tom continues to provide security consulting through his own company, Bad Wolf Security, LLC.

 If, for whatever reason, you feel an overwhelming need to contact him, he can be reached via email by putting one of those funny curly ‘a’ characters between his name, tom.liston, and his company’s domain name, bad-wolf-sec.com